akram/mcpify/README.md

 - **Issues**: Report bugs and request features on GitHub
 - **Documentation**: Check the README and configuration examples
 - **MCP Protocol**: Learn more at [modelcontextprotocol.io](https://modelcontextprotocol.io)

+## About the Logo

+The MCPify logo features the **Macropinna microstoma**, commonly known as the barreleye fish.
+This deep-sea fish is known for its unique transparent head and tubular eyes that can rotate to look upward through its transparent dome.
+The Macropinna fish symbolizes the project's ability to "see through" API specifications and provide clear, transparent access to any OpenAPI-enabled service through the MCP protocol.
+Just as the Macropinna can see through its transparent head to spot prey above, MCPify provides clear visibility and access to API endpoints through its universal MCP interface.